Vivienne (Dragon Age): Promotion and reception

+Indira Varma appeared in a promotional video uploaded on BioWare's YouTube channel.

 In August 2014, a video was uploaded on the official BioWare YouTube channel which depict Vivienne's voice actress Indira Varma composing an insult to Kirby via Twitter while staying in character, as a demonstration of how Varma portrays a character who verbally "destroy" her opponents.
 Vivienne is the focus of a cinematic trailer promoting Inquisition, which was uploaded on multiple EA-affiliated YouTube channels prior to the release of the game.

 Vivienne has received a mostly positive reception and appeared in multiple "top" character lists compiled by critics.
 Kimberley Wallace and Elise Favis from Game Informer consider Vivienne to be a notable example of a "fantastic" female RPG character.
 The Guardian staff included her in their list of "30 truly interesting female game characters".
 Janine Hawkins, also from Paste Magazine included Vivienne in a list of the "10 Best Witches in Videogames", describing her as "unflappable in combat and in conversation, and even if she could stand to be a little nicer to her allies from time to time, she is the epitome of cool-headed control".
 In addition, Tim Clark from PC Gamer, and Ash Parrish from Kotaku, said Vivienne is among their favorite companions in Inquisition.

 Critics praised the character for her nuanced characterization.
 The Guardian observed that once the player character gets to know her, "the pain and suffering behind it all just tumbles out: her icy facade is a defence mechanism".
 In an article written for Paste Magazine, Gita Jackson went into detail about Vivienne's sense of style, what makes her stand out as a character, and drew attention to what she perceives as a norm in the gaming industry where fantasy worlds often fail to dress their female characters appropriately.
 Jackson described Vivienne as the "frustrating, enticing kind of woman who’s always on point, head to toe in designer, and who would break your neck as soon as look at you", and that she is "in a position of power which she treats with respect, and she demands that you respect her too".
 Brenna Hillier explained that Vivienne's views on the Circles is an example of the subtle and nuanced storytelling in Inquisition; Hillier commented that while Vivienne's "power and privilege" reinforces her own biases as well as her vested interest in maintaining the status quo, Vivienne's stance also represents the viewpoints of many other characters within the series' mage community who hope the end of the war will restore the Circle of Magi in some form.
 Wallace noted that Vivienne is an example of a character she grew to like, even though she did not make the best first impression; for Wallace, the character initially seemed self-centered until her character quest which deals with loss brings out another side to her.